edz504/eng385_paper2/README.md

 7. Check the lowest common hypernym of the noun with the abstraction.n.06 synset: if it is the abstraction.n.06 synset itself, then label this tag as an Noun Abstraction.
   * Apply clustering
 8. Same as #6, but with physical_entity.n.01.
-9. Else case for #7 and #8.
+9. Adverb (note that this is expected to be small due to most adverbs lemmatizing to adjectives)
+  * Hand-picked clusters by looking at [types of adverbs](http://www.myenglishgrammar.com/lesson-4-adverbs/1-types-of-adverbs.html): Time/Space, Manner, Degree
 10. There's only one verb category.
   * Apply clustering

 ### Clustering (Subcategories)
-Clustering is done with a modified k-means using Wu-Palmer similarity scores, with the following steps:
+Clustering is done with a modified k-means some quantified score, with the following steps:

   1. Pick k random synsets among the N synsets in our subset.
-  2. Iterate through all N synsets, assigning them to the cluster with the largest similarity score (Wu-Palmer is [0, 1]).
+  2. Iterate through all N synsets, assigning them to the cluster with the largest score.
   3. For each of the k clusters, pick a new center.
 This is done by selecting the synset that maximizes the within-cluster similarity score, and is akin in normal k-means to calculating the Euclidean mean.
   4. Repeat steps 2-3 until convergence.
   5. Examine cluster sizes to ensure some degree of reasonable-ness.
   6. Try to identify cluster characteristics in order to apply sub-labels.

+Upon implementation, we discovered that the re-centering method is computationally infeasible (O(n^3)).
+Therefore, we opt to do a much more naive and simple clustering -- we do some large number X of random initializations, each time recording the proportional split between the cluster assignments.
+This points to a shift towards focusing on creating subcategories that are meaningful due to their equality with respect to magnitude.